GoogleCloudPlatform/community/tutorials/envoy-flask-google-container-engine.md

 * Filters can (and usually do) have their own configuration, which is often more complex than the listener’s configuration!
 * Clusters get tangled up with load balancing and external things like DNS.

-When working with HTTP proxying, you'll be using the `http_connection_manager` filter.
+The `http_connection_manager` filter handles HTTP proxying.
 It knows how to parse HTTP headers and figure out which Envoy cluster should handle a given connection, for both HTTP/1.1 and HTTP/2.
-The filter configuration for `http_connection_manager` is a dictionary with quite a few options, but the most critical one for basic proxying is the `virtual_hosts` array, which defines how exactly the filter will make routing decisions.
+The filter configuration for `http_connection_manager` is a dictionary with quite a few options, but the most critical one for basic proxying is the `virtual_hosts` array, which defines how requests will be routed.
 Each element in the array is another dictionary containing the following attributes:

 * `name`: a human-readable name for this service.
 * `domains`: an array of DNS-style domain names, one of which must match the domain name in the URL for this `virtual_host` to match (or `"*"` to match any domain).